chicio/chicio.github.io/_posts/2018-08-02-design-thinking-design-sprint-workshop.md

 creativity that is required to be a UX designer :relieved:.
 I don't think I will ever be a designer but it was a good starting point to let me try to enter in the mindset of a UX designer (and also life is unpredictable so who knows? :blush:).
+Anyway...after the hard work...we had some relaxing moments :relieved:.

 ![relax](/assets/images/posts/offsite-relax.jpg "relax")